Robust Regression over Averaged Uncertainty: Introduction

-Another classical approach to account for adversarial noise in the input data is by following the robust optimization paradigm and formulating the original least square problem as a robust optimization problem \cite{bertsimas2018data, Bertsimas2011, ElGhaoui1997, ro2, ro3, ro4, ro5}.
-The robust regression solution protects against the worst-case noise perturbation in the input data by solving a min-max problem using efficient algorithms such as the cutting-plane approach.
-Robust regression offers several advantages.
-By concretely defining the adversarial perturbations the regression model is protecting against, this framework provides additional insights into the behaviors of solutions and beliefs of the original data.
-This worst-case approach also leads to a more straightforward analysis of the estimators \cite{ro4} as well as algorithms for finding the estimators \cite{BenTal2015}.
+The most prominent approach to address this problem is the use of regularization by incorporating an additional regularizer that either penalizes or encourages certain structures of the solution (\cite{Wang2006, Kratsios2020}).
+Classical approaches such as lasso and ridge regression have been studied extensively with demonstrated good results in practice.
+Another approach to account for adversarial noise in the data is by formulating the original least squares problem as a robust optimization problem (\cite{bertsimas2018data, Bertsimas2011, ElGhaoui1997, ro2, ro3, ro4, ro5}).
+That is, given an uncertainty set that characterizes some belief of the uncertainty in data, we aim to find the optimal solution under the worst-case scenarios.
+The existing robust optimization formulation offers several advantages.
+By explicitly defining the adversarial perturbations the model is protecting against, this framework provides additional insights into the behaviors of solutions and beliefs of the original data.
+It also leads to a more straightforward analysis of the estimators (\cite{ro4}) as well as algorithms for finding the estimators (\cite{BenTal2015}).

-Not surprisingly, there exists a wealth of work that demonstrated a deeper connection between the robust optimization framework and the traditional regularization techniques, where a main result from \cite{origina_db} characterizes the equivalence of the robust regression with regularization uncertainty certain norm-induced uncertainty sets.
-A key observation of this equivalence is that, although in practice we aim to solve ordinary least-squares regression, which offers advantages such as computational simplicity, we only proved robust regression's equivalence to a regularized root-mean-squared regression.
-This curiosity begs the natural question if there exists a missing link between the traditional robust regression with the regularization techniques.
-An additional disadvantage of the existing robust optimization formulation is that the solutions it recovers protect against the worst-case uncertainty of the defined uncertainty set.
+There exists a wealth of work that has demonstrated a deeper connection between the robust optimization framework and the regularization approaches, where a main result from (\cite{origina_db}) characterizes the conditions that estbalished the equivalence of robust optimization formulation and lasso.
+Yet a key observation of this existing approach is that instead of the root-mean-square regression established in these works, in practice, a traditional least squares problem is what is implemented and solved.
+The least squares formulation offers advantages in computational simplicity since it is closed-form solvable.
+This curiosity thus begs the natural question of whether there exists a missing link between the traditional robust optimization framework and the current regularization methods.
+In addition, no computation of exact analytical solutions are available for the regularization strengths even when these least squares cases could be established under other related settings, such as distributionally robust optimization, which could provide insights into the problem settings.